LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 What happens if you don’t have credit but want to rent an apartment?

 Let the landlord know up front and ask what you need to do to rent the apartment.
-Their suggestions may include getting a roommate or cosigner with good credit, or to put down a larger security deposit.
+Their suggestions may include getting a roommate or cosigner with good credit, or putting down a larger security deposit.
 If you’ve rented in the past and made payments on time, ask your previous landlords for reference letters and build a case about why you’ll make a great tenant.

 Can I rent an apartment with collections?